dcascaval/Impala/README.md

 # Impala

-#### A multithreaded library of performative C# components for Grasshopper.
+### Multithreaded library of performative C# components for Grasshopper

 !["Icon Banner"](icon_banner.png)

+Looking for in-depth documentation and discussion, or how to get started using Impala?
+[Check out the Wiki](https://github.com/dcascaval/Impala/wiki) for a living document.

 ---

 #### Overview

 Grasshopper provides a software environment for rapid scripting and design computation.
 This environment offers an extremely flexible, visual approach to programming.
 Impala replicates common **bottleneck Grasshopper operations with a focus on efficiency**, allowing complex scripts and static simulations embedded within Grasshopper to make use of all available computational capacity.
 This is primarily evident in scripts that deal with thousands of objects or rely heavily on **physically-based information and computation**.

 The primary target audience is experienced design computation practitioners and Grasshopper users who are running into the upper bounds of the tool's native, single-core performance, and are willing to take a finer approach to boosting performance at key points.
 Impala focuses primarily on replicating existing Grasshopper functionality and developing an environment suitable to seamless integration of performant or multithreaded computation within GH.
 To this end it currently contains three types of components: